Sexual Chronicles of a French Family: Release

-The original French release contains extremely explicit sex scenes and nudity featuring pornography actress Leïla Denio, Faustine Dubois, and Lola Bruna (Mailys Amrous).
+The original French release contains extremely explicit sex scenes and nudity featuring pornography actress Leïla Denio, Faustine Dubois, Adeline Rebeillard, and Lola Bruna (Mailys Amrous).
 The version released in North America omits much of the explicit sex and nudity.

 Reception

 The film received negative reviews, currently holding a 0% rating on review aggregator website Rotten Tomatoes based on 5 reviews, with an average score of 3.1/10.
 On Metacritic, based on 5 critics, the film has a 34/100 rating, indicating "generally unfavorable reviews".